Philippines Football League: Media coverage

 The Philippine Football Federation had an agreement with the People's Television Network to broadcast matches of the league which was signed in April 2017 though the network coverage of the league didn't last at least half a season.
 Matches since then were live streamed through the MyCujoo online platform.

 On February 22, 2018, the league had signed an agreement with Sportradar which would enable it livestream matches through Sportradar's Over-The-Top (OTT) platform.
 In April 2018, Liga Futbol Inc. approved a budget to secure a broadcasting partner for the 2018 season.

 For the 2019 season, all matches were streamed on Facebook and the league's official website.

-The Qatar Airways sponsorship deal signed with the league in January 2020 includes provisions to broadcast selected matches live on television.
+The Qatar Airways sponsorship deal signed with the league in January 2020 included provisions to broadcast selected matches live on television.
 On October 15, during the virtual conference of the official launch of the 2020 PFL season, PFF President Mariano Araneta announced the partnership with One Play Sports as digital content partner.
-Matches for the 2020 season were broadcast on cable television through EXPTV on Cignal and on the PFL's social media.
+Matches were also broadcast on cable television through EXPTV on Cignal and on the PFL's social media.